mensah50/General-Assembly-Data-Science-Immersive/README.md

 [Exploratory Data Analysis]()

-## Modelling - Multi-Outout Classifier
+## Modelling - Multi-Output Classifier
+As the requirement is to predicit the probability of whether the respondents receive the H1N1 vaccine and, or the seasonal vaccine I used the Multi-output classification model.
+This allows our models to accomodate more than two possible probability values.

 [Logistic Regression]()

 [Random Forests]()